scapes-studio/01-rarity-analyser-hackathon/README.md

 If this one goes well i can envision many more of these in the future!

 As a good example of an easy to install and configure package check out this open source discord bot for OpenSea sales: https://github.com/0xEssential/opensea-discord-bot

+## Requirements:

+1. Only OneDayPunk owners may participate in the hackathon
+2. The app has to calculate a rarity score for each item in the given collection
+3. The app has to be deployed on a live server (Heroku free tier or similar is fine)
+4. The app has to be usable: Minimum requirement is that the rarity of each item in the collection can be queried / viewed
+5. There must be easy to follow documentation for other developers on how to configure their own collection metadata and deploy it to a server.
+6. You have to hold a OneDayPunk to take part in the hackathon.
+They are currently available for ~50$ on [OpenSea](https://opensea.io/collection/onedaypunks).
+If you would like to take part but economically can't afford to right now, please reach out to jalil#1001 on discord and we'll figure something out.

 ## Technical Details